-The scenic lake in the south of the province was formed when volcanic eruptions carved out the lake which is surrounded with pine forests. 镜泊湖 Jìng pō hú is popular with Chinese and Russian tourists in summer with many resort facilities on the northern edge.
-Other parts are tranquil and a good retreat to escape the heat of summer.
+The scenic lake in the south of Heilongjiang province was formed when volcanic eruptions carved out the lake.
+It is surrounded with pine forests. 镜泊湖 Jìng pō hú is popular with Chinese and Russian tourists in summer with many resort facilities on the northern edge.
+Other parts of the reserve are tranquil and are a welcome retreat from summer heat.

 Terracotta Warriors, Shaanxi

-The most famous of discoveries of ancient China was made in 1974 just east of Xi'an in Shaanxi province.
+This most famous of discovery was made in 1974 just east of Xi'an in Shaanxi province.
 The extensive tomb complex of Emperor Qin Shihuangdi rivals all other mausoleums in the world.
 Only a tiny part of the tomb complex has so far been excavated.
 As Xi'an is built on the site of Chang'an, for a long time the capital of China and once the largest city in the world, there are many sites of immense historic interest in the immediate area.

-Mount Lu (庐山 lú shān) is one of the best known mountains in China.
-In the 19th century Lushan was developed as a resort for Europeans living in China, as the high mountains provide a welcome relief from summer sun.
-It was popular with both Chiang Kaishek and Mao Zedong.
+Mount Lu (庐山 Lú shān) is one of the best known mountains in China.
+In the 19th century Lushan was developed as a resort for europeans living in China, as the high mountains provide a welcome relief from hot summers.
+It was also popular with both Chiang Kaishek and Mao Zedong.
 It is located in the north of Jiangxi and overlooks the vast Poyang Lake.
 It has many paths and dramatic viewpoints including Dragon's Head Cliff.

 Three Gorges Dam

-The Taming of the mighty Yangzi River is a major engineering achievement which has made navigation to Chongqing safe and rapid while at the same time generating clean energy and reducing the possibility of flooding further downstream in Anhui and Jiangsu.
+The taming of the mighty Yangzi River is a great engineering achievement which has made navigation to Chongqing safe and rapid while at the same time generating clean energy and reducing the possibility of flooding further downstream in Anhui and Jiangsu.

 Wulingyuan also known as Zhangjiajie is a mountainous, scenic area in northern Hunan.
-It has rocky peaks that are often shrouded in banks of mist. 张家界 Zhāng jiā jiè is the name of one of the reserves in this area.
-The area has frequently been used in epic films when a dramatic scenic backdrop is needed such as Avatar ➚.
+It has rocky peaks that are often shrouded in banks of mist. 张家界 Zhāng jiā jiè is the name of one of the reserves in this area. it has frequently been used in epic films when a dramatic scenic backdrop is needed such as in Avatar ➚.